ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T6.1: Design and implement traditional L1 blockchain applications using OAC principles
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Designing and implementing a traditional L1 blockchain or applications that would usually exist in a blockchain context is a natural application of both OAC technologies and **[[Liam Monninger's](mailto:liam@ramate.io)]** expertise.
+Further, it has easy-to-assess marketability and prospective communities would be well known.

 #### T6.2: Integrate [`gwrdfa`](https://github.com/ramate-io/gwrdfa) and [`srcavei`](https://github.com/ramate-io/srcavei) into L1 applications
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Building with [`gwrdfa`](https://github.com/ramate-io/gwrdfa) and [`srcavei`](https://github.com/ramate-io/srcavei) is the best way to showcase OAC technologies use for an L1.

 #### T6.3: Document and share implementation patterns for OAC-based L1 applications
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Documenting and sharing implementations patterns for OAC-based L1 applications will serve to generate the first practical guide for using the OAC stack.

 #### T6.4: Begin gathering feedback from the broader blockchain community
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Guaging interest of the blockchain community may identify a simple path for project continuity.

 ### T7: Killer Apps Phase 2: Content Sharing
 > [!IMPORTANT]